yangyutu/EssentialMath/README.md

 </p>

 ### Machine learning
-In the linear classification model of machine learning, the three common models SVM, logistic regression and Perceptron learning can be unified under the same mathematical optimization framework, with each method corresponds to a different loss function.
+SVM, logistic regression and Perceptron learning are commonly used linear classification model in machine learning.
+The three models can be unified under the same mathematical optimization framework, with each method corresponds to a different loss function.
 This book elaborates and shows how to transform these three models into this unified framework.
 <p align="center">
 <img src="./Demo/machineLearningUnify.png" width="550" height="545">
 </p>